 What do the readings of blood pressure mean?

-Blood pressure is measured in ‘millimeters of mercury’ (mmHg) and is read for two values.
+Blood pressure is measured in ‘millimeters of mercury’ (mmHg) and is read for two values: systolic and diastolic.
 For instance, the optimal blood pressure is 120 over 80 or 120/80mmHg.

-The first value represents the systolic blood pressure, which is the highest pressure that the blood reaches when the heartbeats.
+The top value represents the systolic blood pressure, which measures the pressure in your arteries when your heart beats.

-The second value is the diastolic blood pressure, which corresponds to the lowest level of blood pressure that occurs when the heart’s muscles relax between beats.
+The lower value is the diastolic blood pressure, which corresponds to the pressure in your arteries when your heart rests between beats.

 Measuring your blood pressure with a blood pressure monitor is important because having a high reading (hypertension) is not something you can notice or feel.